frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 ```1.97ms```, it's actually faster?
 At first I thought this was a fluke and that I accidentally had some terms disabled or omitted but nope this is the timings of the shader with it's modifications.

 As it turns out [earlier when I modified the game's "irradiance" term](#modifying-baked-irradiancediffuse-term) to only sample from the baked global illumination probes, instead of trying to also combine the approximate "irradiance" terms from the reflection probes this actually saved us some performance!
 This is because when simplifying that irradiance term, we just only do a single texture sample ultimately and we just use that "irradiance" render target from a previous draw directly.

-The logic also when it comes to sampling cubemap reflections from the reflection volumes in the game world, we actually do less work because we only then sample for reflections.
-Not doing another additional sample of those cubemap reflections again just to get an approximate "irradiance" term that was messing with our results.
+The logic also when it comes to sampling cubemap reflections in the game world, we actually do less work because we only sample them for reflections.
+Not doing another additional sample of those same cubemap reflections again just to get an approximate "irradiance" term that was messing with our results.

 Sweet!
-Now let's move on to what I teased earlier, which was reworking that original "Radiance" term.
+Now let's move on to what I teased earlier, which was reworking that original "Radiance" term in the SampleGI shader.

 ## Turning Sample GI's "Reflection" to Reflection